jestjs/jest/docs/Es6ClassMocks.md

 ES6 classes are constructor functions with some syntactic sugar.
 Therefore, any mock for an ES6 class must be a function or an actual ES6 class (which is, again, another function).
 So you can mock them using [mock functions](MockFunctions.md).

-In the Jest framework, there are three general approaches to mocking an import using `jest.mock()`.

-1. Using a [manual mock](ManualMocks.md) that is implemented in the `__mocks__` folder.
-2. Using a mock created by [`jest.mock()`](JestObjectAPI.md#jestmockmodulename-factory-options) and setting its implementation by calling [`mockImplementation()`](MockFunctionAPI.md#mockfnmockimplementationfn).
-3. Passing a factory function ("module factory") as the [second parameter to `jest.mock()`](JestObjectAPI.md#jestmockmodulename-factory-options), where the factory function returns the mock*.

-### * Module factory function must return a function
-`jest.mock(path, moduleFactory)` expects a **module factory** argument.
-A module factory is a function that returns the mock.

-In order to mock a constructor function, the module factory must return a constructor function.
-In other words, the module factory must be a function that returns a function - a higher-order function (HOF).

 ## An ES6 Class Example
 We'll use a contrived example of a class that plays sound files, `SoundPlayer`, and a consumer class which uses that class, `SoundPlayerConsumer`.
 We'll mock `SoundPlayer` in our tests for `SoundPlayerConsumer`.